rfpaul/Extract_Historical_Data_Caleb/README.md

 As is typical for a Microsoft product, Phi-3.5-Vision-Instruct ships with bugs.
 Also, since this specific model is marked as deprecated, it's unlikely that they'll ever fix it.
 I forked Microsoft's original code and model weights on HuggingFace to [my own HF repo](https://huggingface.co/rfpaul/Phi-3.5-vision-instruct) with the bug fix for `modeling_phi3_v.py` per <https://huggingface.co/microsoft/Phi-3.5-vision-instruct/discussions/39/files>.

 And you're finally ready to go!
-Make sure you run your scripts in the Miniconda-Phi3_5-Viz conda env; they won't work otherwise.
+Make sure you run the AI model scripts in the Miniconda-Phi3_5-Viz conda env; they won't work otherwise.

 Tested and working for Windows 11/CUDA 12.8 on an NVIDIA RTX A2000 12GB